 Corruption in Azerbaijan

 Corruption is an unfortunate reality in Azerbaijan and has affected virtually all aspects of life in the country.
-Expats in Azerbaijan, particularly those working there, should be wary of any potentially corrupt dealings.
+Expats in Azerbaijan, particularly those working and doing business there, should be wary of any potentially corrupt dealings.

 Nagorno-Karabakh conflict in Azerbaijan

-Due to ongoing insecurity in the Nagorno-Karabakh region in the southwest of the country, many governments, including the UK and US, advise their citizens to avoid travel to the region.
+Due to ongoing insecurity in the Nagorno-Karabakh region in the southwest of the country, many governments, including the UK and US, advise their citizens against all travel to the region.
 Conflict over Nagorno-Karabakh has been ongoing since the collapse of the Soviet Union when the predominantly Armenian population in the region stated their intention to secede from Azerbaijan.

 War broke out between Azerbaijan and Armenians backed by neighbouring Armenia.
-Despite a ceasefire in 1994, numerous violations have taken place in the region, with violence occasionally flaring up.
+A ceasefire was signed in 1994, but numerous violations have taken place in the region, with violence occasionally flaring up.
+Despite a subsequent ceasefire in 2020, tensions remain high.
 The issue of Nagorno-Karabakh remains a sensitive topic in Azerbaijan and it's best for expats not to discuss the issue.

-►For an insight into local cultural traditions and norms read the Culture Shock in Azerbaijan page
+►For insights into local cultural traditions and norms, check out the Culture Shock in Azerbaijan page

 Are you an expat living in Azerbaijan?